sko9370/CyberRangePi/README.md

 TODO: Describe setup steps in detail
 Unable to manually verify that all containers are working as they are supposed to (CTF challenges are too difficult with no solution published in English).

+Examples p02, p11 are not currently compatible because of extra security settings done in docker-compose that docker swarm does not recognize.
+Could be done in isolation using docker-compose, but that requires another installation.
+Example p07 does not work because it does not build properly, at least on ARM.

 ## 21 APR

 Using Docker swarm and existing Docker CTF containers, I was able to demonstrate that Raspberry Pi clusters and, by consequence, other ARM single board computer clusters are a viable option for hosting cyber ranges.